‘Tis the Season: Tax Preparation Checklist for Small Businesses

 • $0.50 per gasoline gallon equivalent of non-liquid fuels.

-The credit is computed at up to 40% of the first $6,000 in wages that employees earn in their first year of work, capped at $2,400 per employee.
-To be included in the computation, the employees must have been employed for more than 120 hours but less than 400.
-There are other requirements that vary per targeted group so be sure to check them out.
+The credit is computed at up to 40% of the first $6,000 in wages employees earn in their first year of work, capped at $2,400 per employee.
+To be included in the computation, the employees must have been employed for over 120 hours but less than 400.
+Other requirements vary per targeted group, so be sure to check them out.

-Although it has already been terminated with the passage of the Infrastructure Investment and Jobs Act, if you haven’t filed your claims yet, you can still retroactively file your claims within three years from the ERC program’s termination.
+The program has already been terminated with the passage of the Infrastructure Investment and Jobs Act.
+However, you can still retroactively file your claims within three years of the program’s termination.

-Keep good records by properly categorizing and filing the receipts for all of your expenses and familiarize yourself with tax laws related to small businesses so you don’t miss any tax write-offs/ deductions and credits that are available to you.
+Keep good records by properly categorizing and filing the receipts for all your expenses.
+Moreover, familiarize yourself with tax laws related to small businesses so you don’t miss any tax deductions and credits.

-If you’re looking for accessible and customizable information and timely notifications, download the MBE CPAs App on Google Play and Apple Store now.
+If you’re looking for accessible and customizable information and timely notifications, download the MBE CPAs App on:

 Tax Calendar